thebrubaker/laravel-visor/README.md

 ## Requirements

-This tool requires Docker and should run on Mac / Linux / Windows w/ WSL2.
+This tool requires Docker and should run on Mac OS.
+If you want to install the linux binary, you can require `thebrubaker/laravel-visor:dev-linux`

 ## Visor Up